benjaminkott/bootstrap_package/Documentation/Configuration/ImageRendering/Index.rst

 ----------------------

 There is a key called sizes in every variant that should be rendered.
-This dataset consists of several entries each with a default key for a normal rendering (1x).
-This key will be added automatically and is always available.
+This dataset consists of several entries, each with a default key for a normal rendering (1x).
+This key will be added automatically, and it is always available.
 It is not possible to store sizes smaller than 1.
 Each size contains a multiplier, which is multiplied by the base size.